SiliconLabs/wiseconnect/examples/snippets/ble/ble_testmodes/readme.md

 2. Utilize the following command with the third-party dongle to transmit packets to the Silicon Labs module.
 3. Execute the following command using the third-party dongle to send packets to the Silicon Labs module:

-   - hcitool -i hcix cmd 0x08 0x001E 0x10 0x20 0x01
+   - `hcitool -i hcix cmd 0x08 0x001E 0x10 0x20 0x01`

-   (Replace hcix with the interface of the third-pa rty dongle, 0x10 with the received channel, 0x20 with the payload length, and 0x01 with the payload type.)
+   Replace hcix with the interface of the third-party dongle,

+   **opcode:**
+    - 0x08 refers to OGF for LE controller commands,
+    - 0x001E refers to OCF for LE Receiver Test command,

+   **parameter:**
+    - 0x10 transmitted channel which refers to parameter passed for transmitter command
+    - 0x20 payload length
+    - 0x01 payload type

+  > **Note:**
+  > - For LE transmitter test command format refer to section 7.8.29 | Vol 4, Part E in Core Specification 5.4

 4. Received channel of Silicon Labs module should be same as transmit channel of third party dongle.